Free Fundraiser Charity Donation Tickets for Broadway Shows and TV Shows in the New York City and how to get them.

 Charity Events Have A Poor Attendance Record

-Since it is vital that the studio be filled up for each show -- so that the audience at home can see and hear an enthusiastic crowd -- that means the TV show producers are even less inclined to hand out charity tickets, that most likely won't be used and created al this extra work for them, after all - they are looking to do less administration not more.
-The pain-in-the butt IRS tax form 8283 is the nail in the coffin.
+Since it is vital that the TV studio be filled up for each show -- so that the audience at home can see and hear an enthusiastic crowd -- that means the TV show producers are even less inclined to hand out charity tickets, that most likely won't be used and created all this extra work for them, after all - they are looking to do less administration not more.
+The pain-in-the butt IRS tax form 8283 is just the nail in the coffin.

 Problems Auctioning TV Show Tickets At Your Fundraiser Event